sam505/Deploy-a-People-Counter-App-at-the-Edge/Deploy a People Counter App at the Edge/WRITEUP.md

 		- Network has 2 inputs overall

-		- On using the model in the app, I got an error that the model only receives two input topologies
+		- On using the model in the app, I got an error that the model only receives two input topologies.

 	- I tried to improve the model for the app by...

-		- I tried specifying the input shape and scale while converting the model to Intermediate Represntation.
-That was not successful
+		- I tried specifying the input shape and scale while converting the model to Intermediate Represntation but still contained unsupported number of inputs when loaded to the Inference Engine.

 - ### Model 4:
 	- Name